Fun Things to do in Lightning Ridge

 See the bronze sculpture of Charlie Nettleton the "Spirit of Lightning Ridge" by artist Brett "Mon" Garling

 On the site, you will find a Miner’s Cottage built in 1932 and 1915 Cottage Hospital.
 The complex was closed during our visit, although we could wander around outside and peer in the windows.
-If you are luckier and find it open there looked like there was plenty to see inside.
+If you are luckier and find it open there looked like there was lots to see inside.

 One of the oldest buildings in town, Coopers Cottage (1916) is directly across the road.

-Opening Hours: open 3 days a week (Tuesday, Wednesday & Friday 10am-4pm),
+When: 10am to 4pm 3 days a week (Tuesday, Wednesday & Friday 10am-4pm),

 Australian Opal Centre